SachiD123/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project
-A data warehouse project with SQL Server, includes ETL processes, Data Modelling and Analytics
+This is a data warehouse project with SQL Server, includes ETL processes, Data Modelling and Analytics.